ryantd42/NY-Legislative-Git/2023/S9294A-2023/bill.md

- licensed  psychologist, registered professional nurse, licensed clinical social worker [or a], licensed master social  worker  under  the  super- vision  of a physician, psychologist or licensed clinical social worker, MENTAL HEALTH PRACTITIONER  OR  ANY  OTHER  MENTAL  HEALTH  PROFESSIONAL LICENSED OR CERTIFIED PURSUANT TO TITLE EIGHT OF THE EDUCATION LAW.
+ licensed  psychologist, registered professional nurse, licensed clinical social worker [or a], licensed master social  worker  under  the  super- vision  of a physician, psychologist or licensed clinical social worker, LICENSED MENTAL HEALTH COUNSELOR OR A LICENSED MARRIAGE AND FAMILY THER- APIST.
   § 3.
 This act shall take effect immediately.